w3f/Grants-Program/applications/ocelloids_xcm_monitoring_service.md

 ## Project Details

-The service will support bidirectional XCM reserve-based transfers between selected parachains.
+The service will support bidirectional XCM transfers, namely asset teleports and reserve-based transfers, between selected parachains.

 The flow of the monitoring will work as follows:

 1. The service will monitor on the origin chain for the event `xcmpqueue.xcmpMessageSent` associated to the extrinsic sent by accounts of interest.
 The service will extract the XCM message hash from this event.
-3. The service will query the storage in `parachainSystem.hrmpOutboundMessages` at the block of the event to get all outbound messages and filter for recipient chain IDs that are supported.
-Subsequently it will decode the message data to get the set of XCM instructions to filter for combinations of instructions related to reserve-based transfers (i.e. `ReserveAssetDeposited`, `WithdrawAsset`, and `DepositAsset`).
+2. The service will query the storage in `parachainSystem.hrmpOutboundMessages` at the block of the event to get all outbound messages and filter for recipient chain IDs that are supported.
+Subsequently it will decode the message data to get the set of XCM instructions to filter for combinations of instructions related to asset teleports or reserve-based transfers (i.e. `ReserveAssetDeposited`, `ReceiveTeleportedAsset`, `WithdrawAsset`, and `DepositAsset`).
 Then, it will get the `blake2-256` hash of the message data to match it with the message hash obtained in Step 1.
 The service will store a persistent task to be matched in subsequent steps.
-4. At the destination chain, the service will monitor for the events `xcmpqueue.success` and `xcmpqueue.fail`.
+3. At the destination chain, the service will monitor for the events `xcmpqueue.success` and `xcmpqueue.fail`.
 It will match the message hash extracted from these events with the message hash of the origin.
-5. It will send a notification to the configured webhook to inform of the status of the XCM transfer along with contextual information.
+4. It will send a notification to the configured webhook to inform of the status of the XCM transfer along with contextual information.
 See section [Notifications](#notifications) for details.

 Before using the service, users will need to configure the supported networks and connection providers.
 An example configuration can be found in the section [Service Configuration](#service-configuration).
 We will support connections to the network using both RPC clients and light clients.
 Further details on supported Substrate clients can be found in the [Supported Substrate Clients](#supported-substrate-clients) section.